Does This Simple Hack Keep Spiders Out of Your House?

 The last thing you want to see when you turn on the light in the bathroom late at night is a spider in the middle of the floor.
 Also, it can make your skin crawl to watch one scurry across the bedroom floor and hide under a dresser before you can get to it.

-There is an easy solution to repel spiders in areas of the home where you don’t want them, and that solution is: hedge apples!
-The natural chemicals in this funky-looking fruit of the Osage orange tree are believed to deter spiders.
+There is an easy solution to repel spiders in areas of the home where you don’t want them, and that solution is: hedge apples.
+The natural chemicals in this funky-looking fruit of the Osage orange tree are believed to deter spiders and other pests.

 When using hedge apples as a spider repellent, just make sure they are placed in areas where pets and family members can’t get at them.